ssmtariq/pcbench/redis/Redis.md

 workloada with a warm‑up of 30 s, a benchmark duration of 300 s and workload properties such as recordcount 1.8 million, operationcount 2 billion and threadcount 40.
+Note: YCSB Workload A is an update heavy workload

 Follow these steps to build and install YCSB:
 ### 3A.
 Install Java and Maven.